 While autism cannot be outgrown, it’s safe to say that early diagnosis and personalised treatment plans, in some cases, can improve the symptoms of autism and help those with the disorder live lives that are less governed by their ausitic traits.

 There are a number of ways to approach the management of autism symptoms, but it is worth noting that the sooner you can access an assessment for autism, the better.
 Symptoms of autism are often noticed at around 12-18 months, but in many cases, children can go several years, and even progress into adulthood, without a diagnosis.
 Understanding the condition and getting access to treatment will make the condition easier to understand and manage, so we recommend seeking an autism assessment if you are concerned that your child is showing delays in development that are akin to autism.
+You can also take an online child autism test.

 When it comes to treatment options, at Psymplicity Healthcare, symptoms that are associated with ASD can be treated in various ways, from behavioural therapy to medication.
 As previously mentioned, spectrum disorders like autism can present uniquely depending on the individual, so developing a personalised treatment plan is key for effective symptom management.